oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/06-grafana.md

   --data-binary @grafana/dashboard.json
 ```
 ### Verification
-Use the Grafana web UI to confirm that the resources are created successfully.
+Use the Grafana web UI to confirm that the resources were created successfully.

 Check the datasource.
 ![datasource](images/datasource.png)